Ice Storms and Robins

 Do Robins stick around in Winter?
 Yes!

 As I peruse Facebook to catch up on the birding sites, I notice that there are multiple people asking the same question as the winter hits.
+"Is it just me, or are the Robins not going south?"

 "Why am I seeing so many Robins when they should be gone?"